Steps to become a Registered Dietitian in Nebraska

 Lincoln, NE 68509-4986

-To maintain your RD designation through the CDR, you must complete at least 75 continuing education credits and apply for renewal every 5 years.
+To maintain your RD designation through the CDR, you must complete at least 75 continuing education credits and apply for renewal every five years.
 The CDR requires that you track and maintain your continuing education information through the Professional Development Portfolio.
+You can find qualifying CPE through the CDR’s online CPE database.
+As of July 2019, qualifying programs in Nebraska include: